Hourly Rate

 $15/Hour FAQ

-$15 an hour equals $31,200 per year working full-time (40 hours/week, 52 weeks).
-This is the gross annual salary before any taxes or deductions.
+$15 an hour equals $31,200 per year based on full-time work of 40 hours per week for 52 weeks.
+This is gross income before federal, state, and local taxes or any other deductions are applied.

-After federal and state taxes, $15/hour typically results in about $24,336-$26,520 in annual take-home pay, depending on your state, filing status, and deductions.
-Use our calculator for a precise estimate based on your specific situation.
+After federal and state taxes, $15/hour typically yields approximately $26,520-$28,080 in annual take-home pay, depending on your state of residence, filing status, deductions, and pre-tax contributions.
+Monthly net pay is roughly $2,288.
+Use our calculator for a precise estimate tailored to your situation.